FLAME Node Deployment

 Using Your Own IDP

 For better security, this software uses Keycloak for authenticating the various services and users that make up FLAME.
-Keycloak is installed along with the other services and is required for the creation and management of the individual analyses.
-Using the keycloak console, the admin you can add additional users who can access the FLAME UI, but you may also use your own IDP for authentication if you wish.
+Keycloak is installed along with the other services and is required for the creation and management of the individual analyzes.
+Using the keycloak console, the admin you can add additional users who can access the FLAME UI, but you may also use your own IDP for user authentication if you wish.

 .
 An example of how to configure this in for your cluster can be seen in this separate IDP example.